My laptop computer screen is black

 Try external display

-If an external monitor is also not working with the laptop and you've read through the above link, the internal graphics card or cable is defective and not the display.
-You may need to have the graphics card or motherboard replaced.
-Take the laptop to a computer repair shop to see if they can repair it.
+If an external monitor is also not working with the laptop and you have read through the above link, the internal graphics card or cable is defective and not the display.
+You may need to have the graphics card, or motherboard replaced.
+Take the laptop to a computer repair shop to see if it can be repaired.

 Another hardware issue

 If after following the above steps the laptop still has a black or blank screen, your laptop has a hardware issue.
 Below are the most common hardware failures.

-If your laptop is in warranty, it's recommended you contact the laptop manufacturer for directions on how to get the laptop repaired.
+If your laptop is under warranty, it is recommended you contact the laptop manufacturer for directions on how to get the laptop repaired.

-If the laptop is not in warranty, unfortunately for most end-users, repairing a bad LCD on a laptop can be complicated or may result in further damage if not done properly.
-For most users, we recommend taking the laptop to a repair shop and having them fix the laptop.
-However, for those users who want to replace the LCD themselves, below is a listing of companies that can send replacement screens for almost any laptop.
+If the laptop is not under warranty, unfortunately for most end-users, repairing a bad LCD on a laptop can be complicated or may result in further damage if not done properly.
+It is recommended that you take the laptop to a repair shop and have them fix the laptop.
+However, if you want to try to replace the LCD yourself, below is a listing of companies that can send replacement screens for almost any laptop.